NHL 13: National teams

 Players who do not participate in the official leagues in NHL 13 do not participate in the national teams either.
 The rest of the rosters are created by the game creators.

 The demo includes three HUT Item Packs that players can earn and use in the retail version of NHL 13.
 One can be earned by winning the demo moment in NHL Moments Live; another one can be found in the HUT mode by defeating Team USA and winning the playoff tournament; and a third one can be obtained by inviting a friend to play the NHL 13 demo.

 Soundtrack

-The soundtrack features songs from various artists such as Shinedown, Classified, Anti-Flag, The Offspring and The Hives.
+The soundtrack features songs from various artists such as Shinedown, Classified, Anti-Flag, The Offspring, and The Hives.

-Game Modes
+Game modes

-NHL 13, like many of the other games in the series, includes a season game mode, playoffs, practice, GM Connected, Be a Pro, Hockey Ultimate Team, NHL Moments Live, and EASports Hockey League.
-If playing on Xbox 360 Xbox Live may be required to access some of these game modes.
+NHL 13, like many of the other games in the series, includes a season game mode, playoffs, practice, GM Connected, Be a Pro, Hockey Ultimate Team, NHL Moments Live, and EA Sports Hockey League.
+If playing on Xbox 360, Xbox Live may be required to access some of these game modes.

 Reception

-NHL 13 received "favorable" reviews on both platforms according to the review aggregation website Metacritic.
+NHL 13 received "favourable" reviews on both platforms according to the review aggregation website Metacritic.